 The simulated aggregates match quite well the external statistics from ISTAT.
 However, the caveat mentioned above about the simulation of the two benefits need to be borne in mind.
 In particular, comparing the simulated amount of the Family Allowances and the Social Allowance for elderly with the ones recorded in the survey, it can emerge a mismatch of families receiving the benefits with a likely greater impact on poverty reduction of the simulated benefits.

-The "80 euro" bonus results to be undersimulated by around 20% which can be related to the misspecification of declared employment income in the bottom part of the income distribution.
-The social benefits included and not simulated match quite well the external statistics (with the main exception of social assistance benefits which are determined at local level and not well captured by the input data) with signals of a likely misclassification of income sources among the different components which need to be born in mind in the interpretation of the figures provided below.
+The social benefits included and not simulated match quite well the external statistics with the exception of the Supplementation wage scheme (CIG) that results to be underestimated due to massive use of this scheme to support firms affected by the economic crisis from 2011 on.
+The underestimation of the Supplementation wage scheme (and the overestimation of employment income - signal of a likely misclassification of income sources) needs to be born in mind in the interpretation of the figures related to income distribution presented below.